osmosis-labs/osmosis/x/ibc-rate-limit/README.md

 ## Parameterizing the rate limit

+One element is we don't want any rate limit timespan thats too short, e.g. not enough time for humans to react to.
+So we wouldn't want a 1 hour rate limit, unless we think that if its hit, it could be assessed within an hour.

 ### Handling rate limit boundaries

 We want to be safe against the case where say we have a daily rate limit ending at a given time, and an adversary attempts to attack near the boundary window.